BuryatyaTut/Audit_Farm_MixBytes/AsadR_Audit.md

 * At lines https://github.com/maincard-io/maincard-contract/blob/d0a0029411f5dc6e58c2029e2707ba5d02dc2ab8/contracts/Tournament.sol#L127C13-L131C61
 * Require statement at loop will make it impossible for user to register more than one card for tournament
 * In cases if there is requireCards > 1 user needs to register >1 cards.
 If he passes the list of 2+ cards, the first iteration of a for loop will pass the require statement and set the boolean flag of _registeredPlayers_ to _True_.
 On the next iteration the require will fail.
 Which means it is only possible to register with only one card
-* It's HIGH because for the tournaments with require cards amount > 1 it would be impossible for users to register for it.
-And the only way to fix it is contract manual fix and redeploy
+* This is a HIGH severity issue because, for tournaments requiring more than one card, it becomes impossible for users to register.
+The only resolution is a manual fix and redeployment of the contract

 ##### Recommendation